 - Integrative Health Coach Professional Training Program, Duke Integrative Medicine (2012)

-- Ongoing study and mentorship with various teachers in herbalism, bodywork and Ayurvedic clinical practice
+- Ongoing study and mentorship with various teachers in Ayurveda, herbalism, and bodywork

 - M.A., Media & Public Affairs, The George Washington University

 - B.S., Business Administration-Marketing, The University of North Carolina at Charlotte